MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync-configure-and-troubleshoot.md

 > [!CAUTION]
 > Activating Azure Information Protection will also allow other applications, such as Microsoft Word or Microsoft Outlook, to protect content with AIP.
 In addition, any onboarding control policy used to restrict Edge sync will also restrict other applications from protecting content using AIP.

-## Microsoft Edge and Enterprise State Roaming
+## Microsoft Edge and Enterprise State Roaming (ESR)

-The new Microsoft Edge is a cross-platform application with an expanded scope for syncing user data across all their devices and is no longer a part of Azure AD Enterprise State Roaming.
-However, the new Microsoft Edge will fulfill the data protection promises of ESR, such as the ability to bring your own key.
+Microsoft Edge is a cross-platform application with an expanded scope for syncing user data across all their devices and is no longer a part of Azure AD Enterprise State Roaming.
+However, the Microsoft Edge will fulfill the data protection promises of ESR, such as the ability to bring your own key.
 For more information, see [Microsoft Edge and Enterprise State Roaming](microsoft-edge-enterprise-state-roaming.md).

 ## Troubleshoot sync issues